 Call waiting for queued callers and ensure you're ready to take the next call.
 With music on hold, you can choose to play waiting music or even promotional messages while your customers wait.

 Auto-attendant provides menu options to callers so that their call can be routed to the correct person or team.
 You can create a bespoke schedule that enables the auto-attendant only during working hours and disables it when the office is closed for a holiday.

-With a range of features specifically designed to help your team maximise their efficiency, Horizon is the business VoIP solution that small businesses and large businesses use to avoid wasted time.
+VoIP phone systems provide a range of features specifically designed to help your team maximise their efficiency.

 1) Last number redial and click to dial